 “It wasn’t what I call a standout quarter, but it was OK,” Ed Atorino, a New York-based analyst with Benchmark Co. in New York, said in an interview.
 “Digital was a little bit disappointing but the stock still has terrific value,” said Atorino, who recommends buying the shares.

-The shares declined (GCI) 0.3 percent to $17.85 at the New York close.
+The shares declined (GCI:US) 0.3 percent to $17.85 at the New York close.
 The stock has gained 34 percent this year.

 The company’s digital strategy has helped offset declines in print advertising.
 Gannett has started to charge readers to access its articles online, improving circulation revenue 5.6 percent in the most recent quarter.